thunderbird/thunderbird-android/docs/architecture/legacy-module-integration.md

 4. **Delegation to Legacy**: Internally, these implementations within `:app-common` delegate the actual work to the code residing in the legacy modules (e.g., `legacy:*`, `mail:*`, `backend:*`).
 5. **Dependency Injection**: The application's dependency injection framework is configured to provide instances of these `:app-common` bridge implementations when a newer module requests an implementation of the interface.

 This pattern ensures that newer modules remain decoupled from the specifics of legacy code.
+A binding remains in `:app-common` while it requires Android or legacy dependencies.
+Once a modern implementation and all of its dependencies support the required KMP targets, its shared binding moves to `:app-composition`.

 The following diagram illustrates this pattern, showing how both a feature's own implementation and `app-common` can relate to the interfaces, with `app-common` specifically bridging to legacy systems: